Comparison of Iai-Callgrind with Iai

 • Changes to the library of Iai-Callgrind have almost never an influence on the benchmark metrics, since the actual runner (iai-callgrind-runner) and thus 99% of the code needed to run the benchmarks is isolated from the benchmarks by an independent binary.
 In contrast to the library of Iai which is compiled together with the benchmarks.

-• Iai-Callgrind has functionality in place that provides a more constant environment, like the Sandbox and clearing environment variables.
+• Iai-Callgrind has functionality in place that provides a constant and reproducible benchmarking environment, like the Sandbox and clearing environment variables.

 • Iai-Callgrind can be configured to check for performance regressions.

-• A complete implementation of Valgrind Client Requests is available in Iai-Callgrind itself.
+• Ships with a complete implementation of Valgrind Client Requests

 • Comparison of benchmarks to baselines instead of only to .old files.

-• Iai-Callgrind can print machine-readable output in .json format.
+• Iai-Callgrind can print and/or save machine-readable output in .json format.